 Calling concerns the whole of our lives.
 God has spoken to us through the Scriptures (see 2 Timothy 3:16) and ultimately through his Son (see Hebrews 1:2).
 Not only that, but also the ongoing work of the Holy Spirit leads us into truth and helps us understand who we are in Christ and what we were created and redeemed to do.

 Most people try to look for the perfect job, one that not only lines up with their gifts and passions, but also gives them a deep sense of purpose and significance.
 In doing so, we are often tempted to see work as the source of our identity rather than the expression of it.
 But for the Christian, work is far more than simply a way to use our talents.
 Neither is work the ultimate marker of identity.
 It is a way for us to live out God’s call on our lives.

 The word calling conjures up for a lot of people the idea of some mystical experience or a grand task to perform.
 But the truth is that calling applies to day-to-day life, not merely to “significant” or “spiritual” work.
 If we turn to God only during the big-decision moments of our lives, we forfeit the privilege of experiencing the Holy Spirit’s role of leading us day by day.

 The doctrine of calling communicates a deep privilege Christians have in their restored fellowship with God.
 His guidance is a gift we should embrace each day, but this requires a dying to self (mortification) so that we can become more alive to his Spirit.
 The greatest gift in being called is knowing the Caller.
 It is this intimate knowledge that provides the insight and wisdom we need to make important decisions—both small and large—in our lives.

 “As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received.” — Ephesians 4:1

-Study drawn from the NIV Faith and Work Study Bible.
+Article from the NIV Faith & Work Bible.